While updating OpenSSL & Apache on a Linux machine (2.4.7-10smp), I came across an error when running ‘make’ for Apache:

 make: *** [all-recursive] Error 1

-I figured this was because of an inconsistancy between the two versions of OpenSSL I had on my system.
+I figured this was because of an inconsistency between the two versions of OpenSSL I had on my system.
 The system came with the SSL libraries installed in /usr/lib, which I had updated as symlinks to my newly & manually installed directory /usr/local/ssl/lib.
 That wasn’t enough.
 Apache (dftables specifically) needs to know where the new libraries are, so we must tell it where to look.
 Do this by adding our new lib dir to /etc/ld.so.conf.
 Open it up in your favorite editor and add the following line:

 /usr/local/ssl/lib